jaimedantas/EECS6446_Project/tutorials/02-kubernetes.md

 Notice the `Ready` status for both VMs.

 Now that our cluster is set up and ready to use, we can proceed to the next step.
+You can check out some of the most used `kubectl` commands on [their documentations](https://kubernetes.io/docs/reference/kubectl/overview/).
+You can also take a look at the [kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

 ## References